Seneca-ICTOER/OSL645/docs/Labs/lab8.md

 ---
-id: tutorial8
+id: lab8
-title: Tutorial 8 - Sed and Awk Utilities
+title: Lab 8 - Sed and Awk Utilities
 sidebar_position: 9
-description: Tutorial 8 for Students to Learn the Sed and Awk Commands
+description: Lab  8 for Students to Learn the Sed and Awk Commands
 ---

-# Tutorial 8: Sed and Awk Utilities
+# Lab 8: Sed and Awk Utilities

+## Under Development

-## Main Objectives of this Practice Tutorial
+## Main Objectives

 - Use the **sed** command to **manipulate text** contained in a file.
 - List and explain several **addresses** and **instructions** associated with the **sed** command.